– Vancouver, Canada

 Many people who aspire to run, never get through the initial hump where it’s challenging and tiring.
 Once you push past that hump, you get to a mental and physical state where you feel like you can run forever — it’s wonderful.
-Where the other side of that hump is, I find, depends on how fit I am, how fast I’m running, and if I’m attempting to run after a poor sleep.
+Where the other side of that hump is, for me, depends on how fit I am, how fast I’m running, and if I’m trying to run after a poor sleep.

-Listening to music or a podcast while running is a great way to hurry the passage of time, but I have found I’m less in tune with how my body feels if I have headphones on.
+Listening to music or a podcast while running is a great way to hurry the passage of time, but I have found I’m less aware of how my body feels, or if I’m pushing it too hard, if I have headphones on.

 If you can run 5km in one go, you’re doing great.
 Congrats.
-The free version of Strava will keep track of your and distances for you.
+The free version of Strava will keep track of runs for you.

 Without hurting yourself, try to not stop when you get tired.
 Walk or run at a snail’s pace, but don’t stop.